nathanlogus/kalah/README.md

 * `kalah-frontend`:
   * Create a user session management module in order to authenticate and enable multi/single player sessions;
   * Creation of a matchmaking module to manage the current available games waiting for new players;
+  * Implementation of Lazy Loading on modules in order to keep the frontend application performant;
   * Creation of new components to divide better the responsabilities between the communications with REST APIs;

 * `kalah-backend`:
   * Management of players and their sessions using JWT tokens;
-  * Matchmaking mechanim to enable online multiplayer gameplay;
+  * Matchmaking mechanism to enable online multiplayer gameplay;
+  * Implementation of an Artificial Intelligence module to create singleplayer sessions possible;
+  * Code instrumentation to collect service metrics (CPU and Memory usage, etc.) and forwarding to services like Elasticsearch or Grafana for data visualization;
   * Implementation of caching systems like Redis to improve performance of the system;
-  * Implementations should consider a microservices architecture in order to be scalable to manage as much users/game sessions;
+  * New implementations should consider a microservices architecture in order to be scalable to manage as much users/game sessions in parallel as possible;

 * `General`:
-  * Project build, versioning and deployment automatization;
+  * Project build, versioning and deployment automatization using any CI/CD service;
   * Re-design of the solution to be a Cloud Native application beign capable of handling with autoscaling (Kubernetes and Cloud Native Apps can be considered);